 The Organization is required to contribute amounts at least equal to the actuarially determined rate, as established by LAGERS.
 The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance an unfunded accrued liability.
 Full-time employees of the Organization contribute 4% of their gross pay to the pension plan.
-The Organization contribution rates are 11.5% of annual covered payroll.
+The Organization's contribution rate is 11.5% of annual covered payroll.